what is rumination disorder?

 Reach out for help and support

-If you think you are or someone you care about is struggling with rumination disorder, contact me here or go ahead and schedule an appointment right away using my online client portal (if I’m accepting new clients).
+If you think you are or someone you care about is struggling with rumination disorder, contact us here or click below to schedule an appointment online.